bento-lab-ops/bentro/ROADMAP.md

 ### ✨ Feature Enhancements (Ordered by Difficulty)

 #### 🟢 Small Effort (1-2 hours)
-- [ ] **Disable edit username button in board view** - Hide/disable edit username button when viewing a board (only show in dashboard) to prepare for future "active participants" feature
+- [x] **Disable edit username button in board view** - Hide/disable edit username button when viewing a board (only show in dashboard) ✅ Completed in v0.2.12
+- [x] **Auto-stop timer on finish board** - Automatically stop and reset timer when finishing a retrospective ✅ Completed in v0.2.12
 - [ ] **Help modal responsiveness** - Make help modal scrollable and responsive with `max-height` and `overflow-y: auto`
 - [ ] **Timer sound notifications** - Play sound when timer ends, with browser notification permission